Why does the Council hold information about me?

 We must respond to your objection within 1 month (for complex requests, this response may be to notify you that a 3 month deadline for addressing your objection will apply).

-To make any of the objections above, please complete the form below.
+To make any of the objections above, please complete our Personal Data Processing Request form below.

 Should you have any further queries on the uses of your information, or to complain about the use of your information, please email firstname.lastname@example.org